Medicare-Eligible but Kept Commercial Insurance

 Should You Appeal?

 This is not a traditional claim denial that requires a formal appeal.
-It is an enrollment problem, and the fix is straightforward: enroll in Medicare Part B retroactively.
+It is an enrollment problem: you need to enroll in Medicare Part B so Medicare becomes your primary payer.

 What To Do Next

-- Call Social Security at 1-800-772-1213 to enroll in Medicare Part B. Tell them you need to enroll and that you want retroactive coverage.
+- Call Social Security at 1-800-772-1213 to enroll in Medicare Part B. Ask which enrollment period applies to you and when your coverage will start.
 Bring proof that you had employer coverage (such as a letter from your employer or a copy of your insurance card).
 You can also visit your local Social Security office in person.

 - Contact every provider’s billing office.
-Let them know you are in the process of enrolling in Medicare Part B retroactively.
-Ask them to hold your bills and not send them to collections while you complete the enrollment.
+Let them know you are in the process of enrolling in Medicare Part B. Ask them to hold your bills and not send them to collections while you complete the enrollment.
 Most billing offices will agree to wait if you explain the situation.

 - Send a written request to each provider.
 Put your hold request in writing.
-Include your name, date of birth, account number, and a brief explanation that you are enrolling in Medicare Part B retroactively and will ask them to resubmit claims once your coverage is active.
+Include your name, date of birth, account number, and a brief explanation that you are enrolling in Medicare Part B and will ask them to bill Medicare for services on or after your coverage start date.
 Keep a copy of every letter you send.

 - Once your Medicare Part B card arrives, call each provider again.
-Give them your new Medicare number and ask them to resubmit all claims to Medicare as the primary payer.
+Give them your new Medicare number and ask them to bill Medicare as the primary payer for services on or after your Part B coverage start date.
 Your commercial plan will then reprocess its portion as the secondary payer.
+(Services from before your Part B coverage started generally can’t be rebilled to Medicare unless a retroactive exception applies.)

 - Contact your SHIP for free help.
 Your State Health Insurance Assistance Program provides free counseling for Medicare beneficiaries.
 A SHIP counselor can walk you through the enrollment process, help you communicate with providers, and make sure nothing falls through the cracks.